Ya-Foo/QR-register/README.md

 [Example](https://docs.google.com/spreadsheets/d/1UT_GerjzJCv7Bu_MnEMHZUr533mF3xe0W0rMiUlHnq4/edit#gid=650366501)

-- Every delegate should have their own unique identifier.
+- Every delegate should have a unique identifier.
-- The delegates' identifier and their attendance cell should locate on the same row.
+- The delegates' identifier and attendance cell should be on the same row.
 - No merged cells should be in the delegates' row.

 #### Delegate's info sheet

 - Name always be in the first column (A).
-- Identifier always be in second column (B).
+- Identifier always be in the second column (B).
 - No merged cells should be in the delegates' row.
-- Anything can be put after these column as they will be ignored.
+- Anything can be put after these columns as they will be ignored.

 ### Initial configuration